clairedavid/ml_in_hep/_sources/week1/trailer_hep.md

 # From detectors to publications

-How do we gain knowledge on the Universe in experimental particle physics?
+How do we gain knowledge about the Universe in experimental particle physics?